 It continued to use the same surveys for Board Evaluation which were revised & usedin February 2017.
 Your Company is compliant to all guidelines circulated by SEBI on theBoard Evaluation process.

 Criteria for Appointment of Directors

-The success of the Board of Directors depends on the composition structure resourcesdiligence and authority of the entire board as well as their working relationships withother participants of corporate governance including management.
+The success of the Board of Directors depends on the composition structure resourcesdiligence and authority of the entire Board as well as their working relationships withother participants of corporate governance including management.
 Your Company iscommitted to corporate governance best practices and is vigilant at the time ofappointment of its Directors.

 The Board of Directors is ultimately responsible for the Company's business affairs andgovernance.
-To that goal a director would be expected to:
+To that goal a Director would be expected to:

 Represent organization's shareholders' interests and create value for them.

 Align the interests of management with those of shareholders while protectingthe interests of other stakeholders (customers creditors suppliers).

 Oversee the Company's performance by setting objectives establishing short-termand long-term strategies to achieve these objectives.

 Provide counsel to the Company's senior executives on material strategicdecisions and risk management.
 Establish or approve strategic plans and decisions toachieve these goals.